Overview of CanSat competition

 A CanSat serves as a model of a real space mission, as it will pass through essentially the same phases as a real space mission: Planning the mission, designing the satellite, testing the individual components and the overall system, carrying out the mission, processing and evaluating the data, communicating the results.
 In this way, the CanSat competition offers dedicated and talented students the opportunity to gain their first practical and authentic experience of a space project.

-Launched date planned in Luxembourg in April 2021 !
+Launched date planned in Luxembourg on May 22nd 2021 in Elsenborn Airbase !

 The Luxembourg CanSat competition is part of the international competition of the European Space Agency (ESA).
 The winner of the Luxembourg competition is qualified to participate in the European competition.